approov/quickstart-flutter-httpclient/README.md

 # Approov Quickstart: Flutter HTTP Client

-This quickstart is written specifically for Android and iOS apps that are implemented using [`Flutter`](https://flutter.dev/) and the [`Dart HTTPClient class from the dart:io library`](https://api.dart.dev/stable/2.9.3/dart-io/HttpClient-class.html) or the [`Flutter HTTP package`](https://pub.dev/packages/http).
-If this is not your situation then please check if there is a more relevant Quickstart guide available.
+This quickstart is written specifically for Android and iOS apps that are implemented using [`Flutter`](https://flutter.dev/) and the [`HTTP Client`](https://pub.dev/documentation/http/latest/http/Client-class.html), the [`Dart IO HttpClient`](https://api.dart.dev/stable/2.16.2/dart-io/HttpClient-class.html) or [`Dio`](https://pub.dev/packages/dio).
+If this is not your situation then please check if there is a more relevant quickstart guide available.

 This quickstart provides the basic steps for integrating Approov into your app.
 A more detailed step-by-step guide using a [Shapes App Example](https://github.com/approov/quickstart-flutter-httpclient/blob/master/SHAPES-EXAMPLE.md) is also available.